 Daucus carota L. is the correct and accepted scientific name for this species of Daucus.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 12-20-21 when this page was last updated, Plants of the World Online lists 43 species in the Daucus genus (as of 5-11-21 when I last updated this page).
+As of 12-20-21 when this page was last updated, Plants of the World Online lists 43 species in the Daucus genus (as of 8-8-21 when this page was last updated).
 It is a member of the plant family Apiaceae with 440 genera.
-Those numbers could change as updates are made by POWO (and likely will).
+Those numbers could change as updates are made by POWO.

 The above distribution map for Daucus carota is found in many parts of the world as seen in the above map from Plants of the World Online and includes the lower taxon.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America (above Mexico) is the same.

 Daucus carota is a European biennial wildflower that has naturalized throughout North America.
 It’s flat-topped flower clusters resemble Achillea millefolium from a distance but there is more here than meets the eye.